ottihe/aws_parse_demo/README.md

 # aws_parse_demo
-This project is to explore parse using aws as infrastructure
+This project is to explore parse server using aws as infrastructure